lijunwei19/summarize-document-ML/README.md

 # User Story
 Nowadays, many documents are generated in our life, people often need spend a lot of time to read and understanding those content. as a programmer, we want to find a easily and efficient novel method that can help human quickly grasp the main idea of article or news.

+# learning type
+1.  deep learning
+2.  abstractiv text summarizers
+3. RNN

+# pre-requisites lib
+python 3.7
+Numpy
+pandas
+Nltk
+tensor flow
+PyRouge

 # Algorithm
-deep learning
-abstractiv text summarizers
-RNN

 1.  prepare dataset
 2.  data pre-processing
     a. cleaning